AntonSemechko/S2-Particle-Tracking/README.md

-The functions contained in this package perform particle tracking and ray-triangle intersection queries on triangular surface meshes of a unit sphere (S^2), and can be readily incorporated into applications that need to perform fast, simultaneously tracking of thousands of particles on S^2.
+The functions contained in this package perform particle tracking and ray-triangle intersection queries on triangular surface meshes of a unit sphere (S^2), and can be readily incorporated into applications that need to perform fast, simultaneously tracking of thousands of particles.
 Some examples of applications where I have used these functions are:

   - Reparameterization of closed genus 0 surface meshes for nonrigid surface registration
-  - Interpolation of S^2 scalar and vector fields
+  - Interpolation of S^2 vector and scalar fields
-  - Numerical integration on S^2
+  - Numerical integration

 ## Description of Main Functions